How We Chose the Best Rotating Proxy Providers

 What Are Rotating Proxies?

-Rotating proxies are proxy IP addresses that change every request or after a set amount of time (for example, 10 minutes).
+Rotating proxies are proxy IP addresses that change each connection request or after some time (for example, 10 minutes).

-A rotating proxy network gives you one reverse backconnect IP address.
+A rotating proxy network gives you a backconnect IP address.
 It functions as a gateway to the provider’s proxy pool.
 The address automatically assigns you new IPs from the pool so you don’t have to do it yourself.
-Backconnect rotating proxies are much more convenient than proxy lists which come in text files and don’t rotate.
+Backconnect rotating proxies are much more convenient for web scraping than regular proxy lists.